 The village pub, The Eliot Arms, (01503 232733) serves Cornish ales and excellent food.

 Beside the Eliot Arms is the St Germans Community Shop and Post Office a general store with an excellent range of stock including food, household supplies, newspapers and magazines, local products, alcohol and tobacco amongst other things.
-It is open 7 days a week: Mon to Fri 8am to 1pm and 3pm to 6pm; Sat 8am to 2pm; Sun 8am to midday.
+It is open 7 days a week: Mon to Fri 8am to 1pm and 3pm to 6pm; Sat and Sun 8am to midday.
 The shop's telephone number is 01503 232887.

 For more on the village, visit our St Germans Village page or for more on the local area visit our St Germans Area page.
 For holiday planning ideas try our Things To Do page.